Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Discussion

-No single metric captures all desirable properties of a clinical decision tool.
-Several performance measures are typically reported, yet they are not always intuitive for clinicians \textsuperscript{51}.
-We therefore interpret the evaluation landscape in terms that map to clinical intent.
-Sensitivity reflects how often the model identifies a phenotype when it is present (avoiding missed cases), while specificity reflects how often it correctly rejects the phenotype when absent (reducing false alarms).
-Precision indicates the trustworthiness of a positive call, and F1-score balances missed detections and overcalling.
-Importantly, in screening-like settings, the clinical cost of false alarms can be substantial, particularly when an automated system is intended to triage or trigger additional review.
-In our window-based analyses, the negative class was deliberately defined conservatively as control windows rather than symptom-absent windows from patients, so performance should be interpreted as discrimination between clinically labeled symptom expression and normative movement patterns, not as ``symptom absence within patients'' detection.
-Within this screening-oriented definition, patient-level aggregation yielded consistently high control specificity (1.00 across symptoms and raters once window evidence was pooled), indicating that repeated short observations rarely led to symptomatic labeling in healthy controls.
-This behavior is clinically desirable and suggests that pose-derived features capture stable normative movement signatures that are not easily misclassified as hyperkinetic activity when evidence is aggregated.
+We developed a pose-based DL framework for automatic detection of concurrent hyperkinetic MDs from outpatient videos.
+Previous applications explored detection, classification \textsuperscript{33}, and quantification of various specific movement disorders, including Parkinson's disease \textsuperscript{34}, gait disorders \textsuperscript{33}, ataxia \textsuperscript{35}, and tics \textsuperscript{19}.
+Several performance measures are typically reported, yet they are not always intuitive for clinicians \textsuperscript{36}.
+We report ranking-based and threshold-based patient-level metrics because they address different clinical questions: whether the model correctly prioritizes patients with likely symptom expression, and whether it makes appropriately cautious final present/absent calls when used for patient-level phenotyping.
+In our window-based pre-analyses, the negative class was deliberately defined conservatively as healthy control windows rather than symptom-absent windows from patients, so performance should be interpreted as discrimination between clinically labeled symptom expression and normative movement patterns, not as ``symptom absence within patients'' detection.
+Within this screening-oriented definition, patient-level aggregation yielded consistently high control specificity, indicating that repeated short observations rarely led to symptomatic labeling in healthy controls.
+This behavior is clinically desirable and suggests that pose-derived features capture stable normative movement signatures that are not misclassified as hyperkinetic activity when evidence is aggregated.